For people with a thoracic aortic aneurysm, there’s a weightlifting modality that can burn fat & tone muscle: panaerobics.

 If you’ve been diagnosed with a thoracic aortic aneurysm and now think that your dreams of achieving a “buff” body have been crushed, there is still hope!

 There is a type of exercise called panaerobics, which means whole body aerobics.
-However, there is a twist: a strength training component.
+However, there is a twist: a resistance component.

 The American Heart Association journal, Circulation, states (in reference to aortic aneurysm): Aerobic exercise is generally safe, provided the patient does not have a hypertensive response to exercise.